 QR3.2 Quantum Waves

 Quantum waves can’t be explained in physical terms.
-According to physics, light vibrates in a complex plane outside our space and travels in empty space that can’t vibrate at all.
-The current conclusion is then that light is a wave of nothing that vibrates nowhere.
-This section proposes that light is a wave of processing that spreads on a three-dimensional network surface, so it really is a transverse wave, just as the equations describe it.
-Quantum waves are passed on by a quantum network that is the “… primary world-stuff(Wilczek, 2008, p74), whose points are then the “atoms of space(Bojowald, 2008).
+The equations of physics describe waves that vibrate in a complex plane outside our space, so light can travel in empty space, but emptiness can’t vibrate.
+The only possible conclusion is that light is a wave of nothing that vibrates nowhere.
+This section proposes an alternative, that light is a processing wave spreading on a three-dimensional network surface, so it really is a transverse wave, just as the equations describe.
+Quantum waves are then passed on by a quantum network that is the “… primary world-stuff(Wilczek, 2008, p74), whose points are essentially the “atoms of space(Bojowald, 2008).

 3.2.1.
 Light is a Wave